War-torn Syria braces for lockdown after first virus case

 Altaf Musani, the WHO representative in Yemen, said the entire healthcare system in the nation of 29 million people is operating at less than half its capacity.
 Officials are “deeply alarmed” by the possibility of an outbreak, which would be “catastrophic” for Yemen, he said.

+In eastern Libya, authorities will impose a round-the-clock curfew on Wednesday that will last one week.
+The government there is allied with Khalifa Hifter, a military commander whose forces control much of the country and are battling rivals in the capital, Tripoli.

+The eastern administration has already imposed a nightly curfew and closed mosques, educational facilities and shops.
+It has banned large gatherings and suspended public transportation.

 In Iraq, authorities have begun using a loudspeaker system for the first time since the 1990 Gulf War to urge citizens to stay at home and avoid large gatherings.
+Iraq’s Health Ministry has reported 23 fatalities among 266 confirmed cases.

-Jordan used air raid sirens on Saturday to announce the start of a three-day curfew.
+Neighboring Jordan used air raid sirens on Saturday to announce the start of a three-day curfew.
+The government said it would begin delivering essential goods to citizens on Tuesday, working through municipalities, water distributors and large companies.
+Pharmacies, bakeries and shops will re-open, but without direct contact with customers.

-Iraq’s Health Ministry reported three more virus deaths on Monday, bringing its total to 23 fatalities among 266 confirmed cases.
-Jordan has reported 85 cases.

-In Pakistan, which has reported 820 infections and four deaths, authorities have asked people to self-quarantine for two weeks.
-The government has said it hopes it won’t have to order a mandatory lockdown, but many are ignoring its guidance.

 In Egypt, tens of thousands of people working in the major tourist destinations of Luxor, Hurghada and Sharm el-Sheikh, along with 300 families in the Nile Delta, have been ordered into 14-day quarantine.